Italy cancels Venice Carnival amid coronavirus crisis, third person dies | DW | 23.02.2020

 Milan, who was also suffering from cancer.

-"She had been hospitalized for a few days," said Giulio Gallera, the health chief of the northern Lombardy region, the center of the coronavirus outbreak.
+"She had been hospitalized for a few days," said Giulio Gallera, the health chief of the Lombardy region.
 "She'd been tested and they already knew she had the coronavirus."

 The third victim to succumb to the disease came in the wake of two other elderly patients dying in northern Italy over the past 48 hours.